 Submit a record

 The BSBI welcomes records of plants growing in the wild in Britain and Ireland.
 Why?
-Because these records are vital in helping us to build up a clearer picture of the distribution of species, both species occurring naturally in the wild (native) or species introduced by humans since the last Ice Age for food, forestry or ornament (non-native, alien).
+Because these records are vital in helping us to build up a clearer picture of the distribution of species, whether of (native) species occurring naturally in the wild or of species introduced by humans since the last Ice Age for food, forestry or ornament (non-native, alien).
 By ‘wild’ we mean anywhere outside of private gardens; we can also record naturalised plants, ie any that have escaped from cultivation and are growing in the wild without human intervention.
 Our Definitions page tells you more about what these terms mean.
 Not sure if your plant is native or alien?
 Look it up in our online Atlas.

 How to make a record